-Grade B violation – Being charged with or convicted of any other federal, state, or local offenses punishable by more than one year of imprisonment.
+Grade B violation – Being charged with or convicted of other federal, state, or local offenses punishable by more than one year of imprisonment.

 Grade C violation – An allegation of federal, state, or local offenses punishable by one year or less in prison or a violation of any other condition of supervision.

-The sentence violation on a Class A felony may be up to 5 years and up to 3 years on a Class B felony.
+The sentence violation on a Class A felony may be up to 5 years and 3 years on a Class B felony.
 For a Class C or D felony offense, the maximum is 2 years and up to 1 year on any other case.
 In the case of a Grade C violation, the probation officer has the discretion not to report the violation to the judge if the violation is minor, not part of a continuing pattern of violations, and not reporting will not present an undue risk to an individual or the public or be inconsistent with any directive of the court relative to the reporting of violations.

 Defense of Supervised Release Violation or Probation Violation